There are many advantages associated with membership in the Honors College. Consider just a few of the benefits:

 The Honors College operates a computer lab located in Honors Hall .
 The lab is available for honors students to use during regular business hours (8:00 am - 4:30 pm).
 There are extended hours Monday through Thursday (8:00 am - 8:30 pm).

 Honors students have access to the Honors student lounge located in Honors Hall, (2nd Floor).
 The Honors lounge is outfitted with a projection screen television that has surround sound.
 Honors students frequently use this area as a place for movie nights!

-The Honors Program sponsors many events every semester that complement the academic side of the program.
+The Honors College sponsors many events every semester that complement the academic side of the program.
 These events include regular speakers from off-campus, cultural activities such as visits to museums and concerts, and social events.